Wyze Home Monitoring Review

 Not every kit is going to include this equipment, so if you need something else or would like to exclude some items, just head over to the Wyze website.
 They make it super easy to customize things.

-Did You Know: You can use Wyze Home Monitoring without paying any monthly fees, but keep in mind it’ll be a self-monitored system with no professional emergency response.
+Did You Know?
+You can self-monitor your Wyze Home Monitoring without paying monthly fees.
+Keep in mind that you’ll lose professional emergency response capabilities.

 Wyze Sense App Screenshot